What Is Mesh WiFi? How It Works and How It Improves Your Home Internet

 In summary, setting up Mesh WiFi is easy and guided by a mobile app that helps you connect the main node to your modem and place additional nodes around your space.
 You can customize your network settings, test coverage, and adjust node placement for the best WiFi signal throughout your home or office.

-Mesh WiFi vs Extender: How Different Are They?
+WiFi Extender vs Mesh: How Different Are They?

 To help you understand the key differences, here’s a quick comparison between Mesh WiFi and traditional WiFi extenders.